-- calculated.
-The scheme shall subsequently be implemented in accordance with the approved details before the development is completed. - Any works required off-site to ensure adequate discharge of surface water without causing flooding or pollution (which should include refurbishment of existing culverts and headwalls or removal of unused culverts where relevant); - d) Flood water exceedance routes, both on and off site; - e) A timetable for implementation, including phasing as applicable; - f) Evidence of an assessment of the site conditions to include site investigation and test results to confirm infiltrations rates; - g) details of water quality controls, where applicable.
+- b) The drainage strategy should demonstrate that the surface water run-off must be as close as reasonable practicable to the greenfield runoff rate and should not exceed the rate of discharge prior to this development which is yet to be calculated.
+The scheme shall subsequently be implemented in accordance with the approved details before the development is completed. - c) Any works required off-site to ensure adequate discharge of surface water without causing flooding or pollution (which should include refurbishment of existing culverts and headwalls or removal of unused culverts where relevant); - d) Flood water exceedance routes, both on and off site; - e) A timetable for implementation, including phasing as applicable; - f) Evidence of an assessment of the site conditions to include site investigation and test results to confirm infiltrations rates: - g) details of water quality controls, where applicable.